section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ### Connect Basic4Android(B4A) Android application to MySQL Database Using PHP

-Different tools exist in android app development such as [Android Studio](https://developer.android.com/studio), [basic4android](https://www.b4x.com/b4a.html)(B4A), [Unity 3D](https://unity.com/).
+There are many tools for android application development.
+Some of the tools are [Android Studio](https://developer.android.com/studio), [basic4android](https://www.b4x.com/b4a.html)(B4A), [Unity 3D](https://unity.com/).
 B4A is a tool for rapid application development developed by [Anywhere Software](https://www.b4x.com).
 B4A is free and can be downloaded and installed from the [official website](https://www.b4x.com/b4a.html).

 ### Introduction

-A growing number of mobile applications has made it necessary for organizations to shift focus on acquiring many users in their systems.
-This growth means that information needs to be stored in databases for easy access and service delivery to organization clients.
-B4A is an integrated development environment(IDE) for developing android mobile application based on visual basic coding techniques.
+There is an increase in mobile devices in the world.
+Organizations are concentrating on mobile application development to get more users or clients.
+This growth means that information needs to be stored in databases.
+With stored data, there is easy service delivery from organization to clients.
+B4A is an integrated development environment(IDE) for developing Android mobile applications.
+B4A bases on visual basic coding techniques.
 PHP is a programming language for developing server-side applications.
 MySQL is a relational database management tool(RDMS) that helps in database management.

 ### Prerequisites

-* Prior SQL, PHP, and B4A programming language.
+* Have prior SQL, PHP, and B4A programming language.
-* B4A application installation on a Windows computer if not installed follow the instruction on this [article](https://www.section.io/introduction-to-android-app-development-basic4android-b4a-part1/) on how to install and configure.
+* B4A application installation on a Windows computer.
+If not installed, follow the instruction in this [article](https://www.section.io/introduction-to-android-app-development-basic4android-b4a-part1/) on how to install and configure.
 * PHP and MySQL development environment: In this case, we will use Xampp.

 ### Installing B4A